borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 10-kilobyte limit for the logs in each ping.

 If an error occurs during the backup, borgmatic notifies Healthchecks after the `on_error` hooks run, also tacking on logs including the error itself.
+But the logs are only included for errors that occur within the borgmatic `create` action (and not other actions).

 Note that borgmatic sends logs to Healthchecks by applying the maximum of any other borgmatic verbosity level (`--verbosity`, `--syslog-verbosity`, etc.),